trampgeek/moodle-filter_ace_inline/README.md

         }
         </pre>

+ 2. data-ace-lang.
+If set and non-empty, sets the language used by the Ace editor for syntax colouring, allowing for example a python script to be used on Jobe to run code entered by the user in R.

-2. data-start-line-number.
+3. data-start-line-number.
 Sets the line number used for the first displayed line of code, if line numbers are to be shown.
 Set to 'none' for no line numbers.
    Default is 'none' for ace-highlight-code elements and '1' for ace-interactive-code elements.

-3. data-font-size.
+4. data-font-size.
 Sets the display font size used by Ace.
 Default 14px.

 ### ace-interactive-code-parameters